HallofFamer/CLox/README.md

 ### CLox 1.4.0
 - Immutable variable declaration with `val` keyword.
 - Function/Method parameters become immutable by default, but may be mutable if using `var` keyword.
-- Built-in classes and functions will be immutable, users will not be able to overwrite them.
+- Built-in classes/functions and method parameters will be immutable, users will not be able to overwrite them.
 - Allow inheritance for all built-in classes including `Boolean`, `Int`, `String`, `Class`, etc.

 ### CLox 1.5.0